platformatic/undici-slicer-interceptor/README.md

 ### Basic Usage

-Cache tags are defined as an array of expressions on each route rule:
+Cache tags are defined as a string expression on each route rule, with multiple values separated by commas:

 ```js
 import { createInterceptor } from 'make-cacheable-interceptor'